AWS Certification Training Course for Solutio ...

 Currently, more and more organizations are trying to digitally transform their business by migrating to cloud.
 This isn’t surprising but it does pose a challenge to the IT team who are responsible for the “effective” delivery of cloud services as well as the impact to the business if these services are impaired.
 So, how do they make sure that the services are not impaired?
 The simple answer is by employing a cloud monitoring tool: Amazon CloudWatch.

 In this blog, we will be discussing one such versatile monitoring tool called Amazon CloudWatch.
+You can learn more from the AWS Training and Certification.
 The topics which I will be covering in this blog are as follows:

 Cloud monitoring is a broad category that includes monitoring of web and cloud applications, infrastructure, networks, platform, application, and micro-services.
 Monitoring is crucial to make sure that all the services which you are using on the cloud are running smoothly and efficiently.

 Have a look at the image below.
 What are your thoughts regarding this image?